dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
 so we'll
-go with and now and now
+go with and now

 **Dr.Duncan Coutts:**
  I think I didn't
-find it like do it before before we do
+find it like do it before we do

 **Carlo Vicari:**
-ah there you go
+there you go
-I can't sure that's true how about so we got the Jetsons Jetson stuff from you oh well I actually have I haven't drawn today flying around in 30 years where you think
+I can't sure that's true how about so we got the Jetsons Jetson stuff from you well I actually have I haven't drawn today flying around in 30 years where you think